JohnnyLdeAlba/ecco-text-generator-html5/README.md

 # Features

-- Generates PNG images or animated GIFs in the style of messages found in Ecco the Dolphin.
+- Generates PNGs or animated GIFs in the style of messages found in the video game Ecco the Dolphin.
 - Supports multiple languages including Russian and partial Katakana and Hirgana support.
 - Has multiple animated critters to choose from.
-- Multiple themes and ripple patterns to chose from!
+- Choose from a variety of themes and ripple effects!
-- Multiple resolutions.
+- Muitple resolution support for generating smaller file sizes.

 # [Example](https://eccothedolphin.online/ecco-text-generator/)
 This is a live version of the repo.